Even As They Died Valiantly, So Let Us Live

-(Whose Hebrew name is spelled Yehoshua, meaning, Yes Father, I will) Was burdened in the garden of Gethsemane, with those burdens caused by those who hurt their fellow man, thus first taking the pains and afflictions of those who had been hurt, and abused by their oppressors.
+(Whose Hebrew name is spelled Yehoshua, meaning, Yes Father, I will) Was burdened in the garden of Gethsemane, with those burdens caused by those who hurt their fellow man, thus first taking the pains and afflictions of those who had been hurt and abused by their oppressors, by first extending to us His love and nurture.

-Then, He was again unencumbered, and scourged with a multi-faceted woven whip, enclosing flint and bone, wherein He took the beating for us, in which we deserved the penalty for our demerits.
+Then, He was again unencumbered, and scourged with a multi-faceted woven whip, enclosing flint and broken sharp animal goat bone, wherein He took the beating for us, in which we deserved the penalty for our demerits.

-Then, the dear Christ was fastened to the Cross, in sacred covenant, symbolizing Jesus Christ giving his life for the Church.
+Then, the dear Christ was fastened to the Cross in sacred covenant, literally, and symbolically giving his life for the Church.

-After He hung for some time, seeing that he had not died, they attempted to administer bile and vinegar, a poisonous mixture intended to kill.
+After He hung for some time, seeing that he had not died, they attempted to administer bile and vinegar, a poisonous mixture intended to aid in his death.
 This mixture would have also deadened or numbed some of the pain He was experiencing, which was not appropriate.

-After this was unsuccessful, they pierced a Roman spear through His side, in which all of the bitterness, built up from still experiencing and performing the atonement and work of salvation, was drained from Him.
-Again, our pains and bitterness were relieved from our bowels, through His atoning mercy.
+After this was unsuccessful, they pierced a Roman spear through His side, in which all of the bitterness, built up from still experiencing and performing the atonement and work of our salvation, was drained from Him.
+Again, our pains and bitterness can be relieved from our bowels, through His atoning mercy.
 This still did not kill Him.

-Three hours later, His Father, then allowed His Son to feel the entire weight of self existence there on His own, withholding divine support, so as to complete His mission.
+Three hours later, His Father, God, then allowed His Son to feel the entire weight of self existence on His own, withholding divine support, so as to complete His mission.

 Three minutes later, the Christ voluntarily sent up His Spirit to The Father, with the words, “Father, it is finished, receive my Spirit.”

-This is significant, because He was the only one who could voluntarily leave His body, and thus also the only one, who could then bless through healing, perfecting, and then voluntarily re-enter His body.
-This process is known as a sacred ordinance, or the resurrection.
+This is significant, because He was the only one who could voluntarily leave His body, and thus also the only one, who could then bless through healing, perfecting, and then voluntarily re-enter His own renewed, holy body.
+This process is known as a sacred ordinance, called the resurrection.

-Was crucified upside down, on an upside down cross, because he told his tormentors, that he felt unworthy to die in the same way that Jesus Christ had died (according to early church tradition).
+Was crucified upside down, on an upside down cross, because he told his tormentors, that he felt unworthy to die in the same way that Jesus Christ had died (according to the early church).

-(The brother of Jesus) Who was the leader of the church in Jerusalem, was chased, and then pushed over the East pinnacle of the Temple in Jerusalem, where he refused to deny his faith in Christ.
-He survived the hundred foot drop, and when the on-watching Romans discovered that he had survived the fall, they beat him to death with a “fuller’s” club.
+(The brother of Jesus) Who was the leader of the church head quartered in Jerusalem, was chased by Roman soldiers, and then pushed over the East pinnacle of the Temple in Jerusalem, where he refused to deny his faith in Christ.
+He survived the hundred foot drop, and when the on-watching crowd discovered that he had survived the fall, a Jewish fuller, beat him with his fullers club.
 This was the same pinnacle where the Spirit had taken Jesus, after which came the tempter.

 Faced martyrdom, when he was thrown into a huge basin of boiling olive oil, during a wave of preaching in Rome.
-He was miraculously delivered from death.
+He was miraculously delivered from death, because he had been already been translated into a form in which he could not be killed.
 John was then sentenced to the prison mines on the island of Patmos.
-While there, he wrote his prophetic Book of Revelation.
-After John was translated (into a form in which he could not be killed) John returned to serve as the Bishop of Edessa in modern Turkey.
+Where he had his visions and revelations, and wrote his prophetic Book of Revelation.
+After this, John returned to serve as the Bishop of Edessa in modern Turkey.
+John still tarries upon the earth today, until the second coming of our Lord and Savior.

-Was wounded by a sword and bled, suffering martyrdom in Ethiopia.
+Was struck and wounded by a sword, and bled to death, suffering martyrdom in Ethiopia.

 Was hung in Greece, because of his tremendous preaching to the lost.